Margravate of Meissen: Wettin rule

 Emperor Henry IV then granted Meissen to Count Henry of Eilenburg of the Wettin dynasty.
-The margravate would remain under Wettin rule for the rest of its existence.
+The margraviate would remain under Wettin rule for the rest of its existence.
 Under Wiprecht von Groitzsch in the 1120s, Meissen underwent a process of Germanisation.
 He was succeeded by Conrad the Great (1123–56), Otto the Rich (1156–91), and Dietrich the Hard-Pressed (1191–1221), under whom the march would expand and develop.
 By then, Meissen had become a stronghold of the Wettin dynasty, suspiciously eyed by the Hohenstaufen emperors who nevertheless were not able to deprive the margraves of their power.

 In 1264, during the War of the Thuringian Succession, Margrave Henry III asserted himself in the Landgraviate of Thuringia, where his uncle Henry Raspe had died childless.
 Between 1243 and 1255, Henry III had also acquired the intermediate Pleisseland around Altenburg in pawn.
 In 1307, the attempt by the Luxembourg king Henry VII to once again subdue the Margraves of Meissen failed with his defeat at the Battle of Lucka.
-By that time the margravate was de facto independent of any sovereign authority.
+By that time the margraviate was de facto independent of any sovereign authority.
 In the following years, there would be joint rule of Meissen by multiple members of the Wettin dynasty at any given time.
 In 1382 and 1445, this even led to the division of the march, however it would reunite soon after each time.
 Meissen was often enlarged by marriage, purchase, or conquest, which is how it gained the rights to the burgraviate in 1426.

 In 1423, Margrave Frederick IV was assigned the heirless Duchy of Saxe-Wittenberg, formerly held by the House of Ascania, by Emperor Sigismund in turn for his support against the Hussites.
-The Wettin rulers thereby entered into the Saxon electorate, in which they ultimately merged their margravial lands abandoning Meissen's status as an independent principality; though they retained the margravial title.
+The Wettin rulers thereby entered into the Saxon electorate, in which they ultimately merged their old lands.
 In the late 15th century, the dynasty held a large contiguous territory between the Werra and Oder rivers.
 By the 1485 Treaty of Leipzig, however, the Upper Saxon lands were again divided between Frederick's grandsons Ernest ruling in Wittenberg and Albert, who took the former Meissen territory.
 The treaty marked the beginning of the permanent separation of the two states of Saxony and Ernestine Thuringia.
+In 1547, Albertine branch took over the Saxon Eectorate from the Ernestine branch, thus initiating the final integration of the Meissen Margraviate and all other possessions into the Albertine Electorate of Saxony.
+Thus the margraviate ceased to exist as an administrative province, but Albertine rulers retained the margravial title.